dilawari2008/ContentVerificationPlatform/README.md

 ### Implementation Outline

-*View the video for better understanding.*
+*Watch the video for better understanding.*

 *Note: This repository provides the approach only, not the complete dApp implementation.
 Code snippets are illustrative, should be considered as pseudo code.*